Eucrenonaspides: Behaviour and reproduction

 Eucrenonaspides oinotheke use their thoractic legs to crawl in their habitat which constantly circulates oxygen-carrying water over their flaplike gills.
 Their thoracic and abdominal limbs move together in a smooth, rhythmic motion.
 They are not strong swimmers, in its place they typically walk over the substrate.
 The exopods of the thoracic legs are in constant motion to circulate fresh, oxygen-bearing water past the flattened epipods.
 When they are startled, they are capable of jumping upwards.

 Males and females are known, but there is no research on mating.
-Unlike most crustaceans that carry their eggs or young, female Anaspidaceans and thus the Eucrenonaspides oinotheke lay their eggs individually on plants or stones.
+Unlike most crustaceans that carry their eggs or young, female Anaspidaceans and thus Eucrenonaspides oinotheke lay their eggs individually on plants or stones.
 Subsequently, they do not guard or provide care for their young.
-The eggs hatch between 30 to 60 days as larvae that encompass antennae and mouthparts only.
+The eggs hatch between 30 and 60 days as larvae that encompass antennae and mouthparts only.
 Adulthood is reached through a series of molts, or sheddings of the exoskeleton and appendages are added with each molt.

 The eggs are attached to bits of bark or plant or laid in crevices where in living forms, development is slow.
 Eggs are laid in spring or early summer and take 32–35 weeks to hatch; those laid in the fall take 60 weeks to hatch because of a period of winter inactivity.
 There are two peaks occur for hatching: April–May and July–August.
 Animals hatch as juveniles, and the ability to distinguish between the two hatching peaks by size departs after the first year.